Inertial Measurement Unit (IMU) Explained

-What Is an Inertial Measurement Unit Measure?
+What Is an Inertial Measurement Unit (IMU)?

 What Is an Inertial Measurement Unit?

-An inertial measurement unit is one of the most common sensors in the navigation field.
+An inertial measurement unit is one of the most common devices in the navigation field.
 It contains an accelerometer and gyroscope, and on occasion a magnetometer and a barometer.
 The accelerometer is responsible for acceleration measurements, while the gyroscope is responsible for angular velocity measurements.
 Each of these measurements are represented along a three-axis coordinate system.
 So, generally speaking, they yield a six-dimensional measurement time series stream.

 Where Are IMU Sensors Used?